The Jake Baker 27 Fund

 ~

-Jake’s story serves as a powerful reminder that no one should face this journey alone.
+Shortly after starting the Jake Baker 27 Fund we began giving JB27 talks.
+The purpose of the talk is to start the conversation about mental health by opening up about our son, Jake, and being vulnerable and approachable.
+We share Jake’s story and educate others on the importance of talking about their problems, struggles, and life issues.
+Jake's story serves as a powerful reminder that no one should face this journey alone.
 Through these efforts, his legacy continues to inspire understanding, compassion, and support for those in need.

 ~